artefactory/streamlit_prophet/README.md

 streamlit_prophet deploy dashboard
 ```

-<p>You can then train, evaluate and optimize a forecasting model in just a few clicks. <br>
+Now you can train, evaluate and optimize a forecasting model in just a few clicks.
-All you have to do is to upload a time series dataset, and follow the guidelines in the sidebar to:</p>
+All you have to do is to upload a time series dataset, that contains a date column, a target column and optionally some features.

+Then, follow the guidelines in the sidebar to:

 * <strong>Prepare data</strong>: Filter, aggregate, resample and/or clean your dataset.
 * <strong>Choose model parameters</strong>: Default parameters are available but you can tune them.